Ausra/JSONLDDecoder/README.md

 This will decode to `author.name = [ParsedAuthor(text: "John Adam", name: "John Adam")]`.

+## Example

+Full example of JSONLDDecoder in action can be found in [RecipeScraper](https://github.com/Ausra/RecipeScraper) package.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.